VictoriaShalabaeva/Accardo-Lab/README.md

 7. [GitHub:](https://github.com/)

-   GitHub is used to store the projects code after being pushed from GitPod.
+   GitHub is used to store the project code after being pushed from GitPod.

 8. [Balsamiq:](https://balsamiq.com/)

-   Balsamiq was used to create the wireframes during the design process.
+   Balsamiq was used to create wireframes during the design process.

 ## Testing